kaby76/AntlrVSIX/README.md

 menu item in Visual Studio 2019.

 If you find this extension not to your liking, you can try to use the extension for Visual Studio Code.
-I found that it is sometimes easier to insall [Open in Visual Studio Code](https://github.com/madskristensen/OpenInVsCode/) and just edit the grammar in VSCode due to VS2019 not directly supporting LSP semantic highlighting.
+I found that it is sometimes easier to install [Open in Visual Studio Code](https://github.com/madskristensen/OpenInVsCode/) and edit the grammar in VSCode due to VS2019 not directly supporting LSP semantic highlighting.

 ## Visual Studio Code